terraform-ibm-modules/terraform-ibm-watsonx-data/solutions/standard/README.md

-# IBM watsonx Data
+# IBM watsonx.data

-This architecture creates an instance of IBM watsonx Data and supports provisioning of the following resources:
+This architecture creates an instance of IBM watsonx.data and supports provisioning of the following resources:

 - A `resource group` , if one is not passed in.
-- A `watsonx Data` instance.
+- A `watsonx.data` instance.

 ![ai-security-guardrails-watsonx-data](../../reference-architecture/deployable-architecture-watsonx-data.svg)